kognitara/qwx/README.md

 `qwx` is an ultra-fast, modal terminal application designed for developers, system administrators, and teams looking to optimize their workflow without ever leaving the command line.

-Developed to eliminate distractions, `qwx` renders heavy graphical IDEs unnecessary by merging code editing, server management, and collaboration into a single, cohesive, and lightning fast text-based interface.
+Developed to remove distractions, `qwx` renders heavy graphical IDEs unnecessary by merging code editing, server management, and collaboration into a single, cohesive, and lightning fast text-based interface.